AdobeDocs/pass.en/help/authentication/rest-api-reference.md

 >
 >The content on this page is provided for information purposes only.
 Usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.

+## Throttling mechanism

+The Adobe Pass Authentication REST API is governed by a [Throttling mechanism](/help/authentication/throttling-mechanism.md).

 ## Response Formats {#response-formats}